-What I did do this year, is stick to a fairly predictable but still utterly delicious set of ingredients that were cooked and enjoyed in the farmhouse “Larmalie” every night, apart from one evening of pizza at the beach restaurant.
+How to cook good food in France stuck to a fairly predictable but still utterly delicious set of ingredients that were cooked and enjoyed in the farmhouse “Larmalie” every night, apart from one evening of pizza at the beach restaurant.
 After all, I am on holiday.
 And for me, cooking away from home always means making the most of what’s on offer locally and eating it simply.

 So here is what we had most nights in list form.
 Can you believe I did not take any photos?
 Do you know what, it felt good!
 I was ready for a compete break from all things blogging.
 I just wanted to clear my head and feel refreshed on my return, coming back with lots of ideas.
 It has done me the world of good having two weeks of total relaxation.

 An evening meal at Larmalie consisted of :-

 Good local chicken legs scored and marinated with garlic, dried herbs, oil & wine/lemon